 This course investigates communication and relationships in creating a productive work environment.
 Effectiveness in personal and social relationships is also covered through readings and exercises involving non-verbal communication, constructive feedback, dealing with anger, and resolving conflict.

-Research Analysis Using Statistics (3 credits)
+Research Methods and Applied Statistics (3 credits)

 Problem analysis and evaluation techniques are presented.
 Adult learners are shown methods for defining, researching, analyzing, and evaluating a problem in their work or vocational environments that they have selected for independent study project.
 Specific statistical information covered in the course includes identifying and measuring objectives, collecting data, working with significance levels, and analyzing variance and constructing questionnaires.

 The study of how the individual is influenced in his or her behavior, attitudes, perceptions, emotions, and thoughts by other people.